noacs-io/audit-filters-ofi-performance/Study-plan.md

 Introduction
 ============
 This is a study plan.
-Trauma, a physical injury of external origin together with the body's associated response constitutes 9% of global deaths each year. [@world2014injuries]
+Trauma, a physical injury of external origin together with the body's associated response constitutes 9% of global deaths each year. [@world2014injuries] It is the leading cause of death for individuals between the ages 10 to 49.[@vos2020global]

 Trauma care is a multidisciplinary, complex, and time-critical provision of healthcare and is therefore prone to errors [@Ghorbani2018Analysis] that could have detrimental consequences.
 Trauma care often consists of anesthesiologists, different surgical specialties, Emergency physicians, and nurses.

 In order to minimize furthermore foresee such errors, Quality improvement (QI) programs have been established by the World Health Organisation (WHO) and the International Association for Trauma Surgery and Intensive Care (IATSIC).
 These programs have become a core part of the trauma process and its development all around the world.
+They have shown great results in reducing mortality. [@O'Reilly2013Opportunities] showed that implementation of quality improvement systems was associated with a reduction in mortality.

 QI programs consist of a set of recommended techniques that seek to enable discussion and analysis of the trauma process in order to take corrective measures for future success.
 Without conversing, little change ought to happen, which is why morbidity and mortality conferences (M&M), also known as "death and complications conferences", are a central part of QI techniques.
 They involve a conversation between individuals from different disciplines involved in the trauma care process about reported deaths and complications in selected patient cases.
 During the conferences, a preventable death panel determines whether the death of a patient or a complication could have been preventable.
 When effectively implemented M&M, serves as a crucial fault-examining tool.
 They can transform such faults from being solely negative marks against individual care providers into incentives for reporting.
 These conferences promote a broader, system-based approach that emphasizes the analysis of tasks, teamwork, and quality improvement.[@Lazzara2019morbidity]